Removable, conventional dentures are the most affordable denture option. This option is for individuals who are missing some or all of their teeth.

 - Restored ability to chew and bite food, ultimately allowing the consumption of a wider variety of foods.
 Ultimately improving dietary intake.

 When you lose natural teeth, you also lose the tooth roots.
 Additionally, teeth roots do more than hold teeth in place.
 When chewing or biting food, your teeth roots stimulate the jawbone.
 Thus, helping keep the jaw bone strong.
 Without tooth roots, the jawbone will start to resorb.
 Unfortunately, when the bone withers away, your gum line will change shape.
-Consequently, over time, the fit of your denture will change.
+Consequently, our dentist in Lincoln, NE says over time, the fit of your denture will change.

 To remedy this issue, you’ll have to come in regularly to have your dentures relined.
 During a reline, your dentures will be modified, so that they continue to fit securely against the gums.